helidon-io/helidon/docs/se/json/json.md

 ### Binding Factories

-For more complex scenarios where you need to create serializers and deserializers for entire type families or generic types, you can implement custom [`JsonBindingFactory`](/apidocs/io.helidon.json.binding/io/helidon/json/binding/JsonBindingFactory.html) instances.
+For more complex scenarios where you need to create serializers and deserializers for entire type families or generic types, you can implement custom [`JsonBindingFactory`][jsonbindingfactory] instances.
 Binding factories are particularly useful for handling parameterized types, collections, or types that require special instantiation logic.

 #### What is a Binding Factory?

-A [`JsonBindingFactory`](/apidocs/io.helidon.json.binding/io/helidon/json/binding/JsonBindingFactory.html) is responsible for creating type-specific serializers and deserializers for a family of related types.
+A [`JsonBindingFactory`][jsonbindingfactory] is responsible for creating type-specific serializers and deserializers for a family of related types.
 Unlike individual converters that handle specific types, binding factories can create converters dynamically for various subtypes or parameterized versions of a base type.

 #### How Binding Factories Work